jaepoong/PosterLlama/readme.md

 For training and test about our models, backbone weight is essentiable.

-Our pretrained Model of PosterLlama is here.: [PosterLlama](http)
+Our pretrained Model of PosterLlama is here : [PosterLlama](http)

 ## Testing
-The
+After download above weight, we can easily test PosterLlama models on ``test.ipynb``.
+Additional conditional generation task will be added soon.

 # Training & Preparing Dataset.